GoDaddy Maximum Hosting Review and Coupons for 2020

 What do you think about the Maximum from GoDaddy?

-What kind of hosting account is the Maximum plan?
+What kind of environment is the Maximum account?

 How many sites does the Maximum plan allow for?